 Stock up during sales

 I have a funny little story about stocking up.
-My husband and I had been married a couple of years and I was really getting into using coupons and stocking up on items when they were on sale.
-The brand of deodorant he uses had gone on sale a few times and I also had coupons for it, so I bought a few extra sticks.
+My husband and I had only been married for a couple of years at the time.
+I was really getting into using coupons and stocking up on items when they were on sale.
+The brand of deodorant he uses had gone on sale a few times, so I bought a few extra sticks.
 Apparently I had done this a few more times than was necessary because he came to me one day and said, “Honey, I know you love me and don’t want me to stink, but do I really need 6 sticks of deodorant?”
-Haha, I learned that deodorant does actually last a while and I didn’t need to be quite so exuberant when it was on sale.
+Haha, I learned that deodorant actually lasts a while and I didn’t need to be so exuberant about stocking up.

 For more tips on saving on groceries check out my post A few more ways to save on groceries